 What I also enjoy when digging into the individual customer feedback are the roles of the people leaving the reviews.
-Chartio has a much larger occurance of people being in Sales, Marketing,
+Chartio has a much larger occurrence of people being in Sales and Marketing.

 I just love that review.
 It’s from a Sales Leader, and he’s complaining that *some* of the charts require SQL and in depth knowledge.
 In his world, he also thinks everyone should be able to explore data.

 These customers and expectations make it even harder for us to get great scores, but we wouldn’t have it any other way.
 We totally agree with the feedback above and we are working to address it.
 We are making it easier than ever to connect to a multitude of cloud apps in Chartio (in addition to databases or data warehouses) without requiring any technical expertise.
 We are expanding our Data Pipeline to allow users to build even more powerful queries without using SQL.
 And we are creating a multitude of job-specific dashboards to help our users get to insights as quickly as possible.